 This 2.38 million hectare forest is one of the natural sites in Russia as recognized by UNESCO for its heritage world significance.
 This forest represents the most extensive virgin boreal forest in Europe.
-This forest is home to various fauna species including conifers, birches, peat bogs, aspens, rivers and lakes.
+This forest is home to various fauna species including conifers, birches, peat bogs, aspens, rivers, and lakes.
 These natural features have been studied in the past five decades in an effort to study the natural processes that the biodiversity in the forest goes through.

 Volcanoes of Kamchatka (1996)

 This volcanic region is one of the most unique in the world.
 It is also one of the UNESCO World Heritage Sites in Russia listed under the Natural category.
 Not only is it home to the highest collection of active volcanoes in one region, but it also consists of a variety of types of volcanoes.
 There are six sites in total that are part of this serial designation group and all of them are part of the Kamchatka peninsula.
-The combination of active volcanoes with glacier formations produce a dynamic landscape that exemplifies natural beauty of the land.
+The combination of active volcanoes with glacier formations produce a dynamic landscape that exemplifies the natural beauty of the land.

 Western Caucasus (1999)

 The Western Caucasus is a natural site that encompasses the extreme west end of the Caucasus mountains in Russia.
 This is a rare mountain area in the fact that it has had very little human contact and is therefore well-preserved.
 The mountain region is comprised of alpine and subalpine pastures.
-These pastures are inhabited only by wild animals and showcases a wide range of diversity in ecosystem.
+These pastures are inhabited only by wild animals and showcase a wide range of diversity in the ecosystem.
 Meanwhile, it is also home to many endemic wildlife and plant species.

 White Monuments of Vlamidir and Suzdal (1992)